ugonna/datetimepicker/README.md

 This library reproduces as much as possible the original picker contained in the new Google Agenda app.

-![Example Image][1]
+![Example Image][2]

-Try out the sample APK [here][2]
+Try out the sample APK [here][3]

-Or browse the [source code of the sample application][3] for a complete example of use.
+Or browse the [source code of the sample application][4] for a complete example of use.

-## Including in your project

-Last version is 0.0.1

-Just add the following statement in your build.gradle

-    compile 'com.github.flavienlaurent.datetimepicker:library:VERSION'

 ## Usage

-Using the library is simple, just look at the source code of the provided sample [here][4]
+Using the library is simple, just look at the source code of the provided sample [here][5]

 ## Acknowledgements

-* Thanks to Google for this beautiful picker
+* Thanks to Google for this beautiful picker and to Flavien Laurent and others for putting it together

 ## License